pvp-masterk/6b6twiki/docs/Players/capy.md

 ## Accomplishments
 * Built 555 bedrock logos at spawn (screenshots can be found in [The 555's discord server](https://dsc.gg/the555))
 * Created anti-imperials (got nuked)
-* Became co-owner of the 555
+* Previous owner of 555, failed to nuke
 * Created endless inventories
 * created a spawn ocean in the summer of 2022
-* Blew up akit if stuff at spawn
+* Attempted to grief spawn
+* Used to own 461

 ## Skin
 ![Skin](https://s.namemc.com/3d/skin/body.png?id=b4af04a914e761ee&model=classic&theta=30&phi=21&time=90&width=100&height=200)